-YNAB doesn’t integrate with our tax accountant’s tax software, so do you know what we make him do?
-We send him a spreadsheet of all of our inflows/outflows of the year, and we make him do “accountant-y things” and build a pivot table to aggregate category spending and manually enter the numbers into his software.
-It takes him a few minutes, and he checks for accuracy along the way, instead of checking the accuracy of an import after the fact.
+YNAB doesn’t integrate with our tax accountant’s tax software, so do you know what we made him do?
+We sent him a spreadsheet of all of our inflows/outflows of the year, and we make him do “accountant-y things” and build a pivot table to aggregate category spending and manually enter the numbers into his software.
+It took him a few minutes, and he checks for accuracy along the way, instead of checking the accuracy of an import after the fact.
 (I re-read this and admit that I sound quite snarky here.
 It’s a pet peeve of mine, letting your accountant’s two hours of work for your taxes dictate your entire year’s financial workflow.)

 We don’t have any inventory to track, but if we did, I’d buy a separate piece of software to track inventory (if it was a lot), or I’d use YNAB to do it (if it was just a small bit of inventory tracking).
 Cash outlays for inventory would be entered in YNAB, obviously, because YNAB handles your cash.

 These days, our team is much larger and our finances have become increasingly complex.
 While we no longer run YNAB on YNAB, it was still a huge factor in our explosive growth and getting to the point where we are now.

 If you want clarity for your cash flow and you’ve been hesitant to take a salary or budget for growth, I highly recommend giving YNAB a try.
 Build your business budget for free with our 34-day trial.
 Get ready to experience total control.